OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 ### Registering a Resource Manifest

-Named resources are registered by implementing the `IResourceManifestProvider` interface.
+Named resources are registered by configuring the `ResourceManagementOptions` options.

 This example is provided from `TheBlogTheme` to demonstrate.